AndrewLosseff/leetcode-typescript-solutions/README.md

 There are three tracks
 - The core 18 problems, mostly easy level
 - Blind 75 problems, mostly easy and medium level
-- Cracking 150 problems, all levels
+- Cracking 300 problems, all levels

 // Add How to

 ## List of problems

-Solved 8 out of 300+

  - 0001 Two Sum https://leetcode.com/problems/two-sum/
  - 0013 Roman to Integer https://leetcode.com/problems/roman-to-integer/